homics/instructions/homics/docs/user-guide/kafka.md

         kafkaTemplate.send(message);

+    **Checklist**

-2. Verify that you sent a kafka message
+    1. Verify that you sent a kafka message

         You can verify the creation of your message by creating a consumer via command line on your docker.
 To do so, you need to run the following command:

             docker exec $(docker ps | awk '$2 == "wurstmeister/kafka:1.0.0"' | awk '{print $1}') kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic STATS --from-beginning

         You should see the previous carts you payed.

-### Consuming kafka messaging with the Stats microservice
+### 4.2 - Stats

 1. In the microservice, retrieve the message with kafka :